The Disney Afternoon Collection

-The Disney Afternoon Collection is a compilation video game developed by Digital Eclipse and published by Capcom.
+The Disney Afternoon Collection is a video game compilation developed by Digital Eclipse and published by Capcom.
 It features six video games originally developed by Capcom and released for the Nintendo Entertainment System, all based on animated series from the television block The Disney Afternoon, which ran in syndication from 1990 to 1997.
 The compilation includes the titles DuckTales, Chip 'n Dale Rescue Rangers, TaleSpin, Darkwing Duck, DuckTales 2, and Chip 'n Dale Rescue Rangers 2.
 It was released on April 18, 2017, for PlayStation 4, Windows, and Xbox One.